Carlos Cure

 Carlos Cure Cure (born 1944) is the Ambassador of Colombia to Venezuela.
 A civil engineer, Cure has also served as chair of Bavaria, S.A., the biggest brewery of Colombia and second largest in South America before its merger, and Avianca, S.A., the national flag carrier of Colombia.

 Personal life

-Son of Syrio-Lebanese migrants, he was born in 1944 in Sabanalarga, Atlántico.
+The son of Syrian-Lebanese migrants, he was born in 1944 in Sabanalarga, Atlántico.
 On 6 February 1983 he married former beauty pageant contestant Margaret Elizabeth Núñez Hughes.